Doctoral education

 Admission requirements

-The admission requirements also differ depending on in which research discipline you are interested in conducting research studies.
+The admission requirements also differ depending on the subject you are interested in pursuing doctoral studies in – Music Education or Artistic Research in Music.

-Read more about the admission requirements in each discipline's general syllabus
+Read more about the admission requirements in each subject's general syllabus (LU Box)

 All doctoral positions are advertised via Lund University's job portal.

-Full-time funding is required before an applicant can be admitted to research studies.
+Full-time funding is required before an applicant can be admitted to our doctoral programmes.
 At the Faculty of Fine and Performing Arts, most admitted doctoral students have a doctoral studentship.

 Ongoing doctoral research projects